qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/event-handlers.md

 ### The page is read-only

 A <span class='inline-code'>SyntaxBuilder</span> is the most basic JavaScript builder possible.
 It can use logical operations, but it does not have access to the layout of the page.
 With the <span class='inline-code'>SyntaxBuilder</span> you can only perform operations on the received model.
 Because we return the exact model that we received no page refresh is triggered.

+### Event args

+Actions can also receive arguments, if needed.

+CodeSample:ActionWithArguments:View

+How do we use the arguments to make model updates, though?